 Magic Carpet: Half-Genie Hero will have a chapter revolving around an annual Magic Carpet race.

-Promoted to Playable: If certain stretch goals are reached, certain characters can become playable with their own story and abilities in Half-Genie Hero.
+Promoted to Playable: Certain stretch goals promised certain characters becoming playable with their own story and abilities in Half-Genie Hero.
+They have both been reached:

-$500,000 has been reached, Risky Boots becomes playable with her own story line.
+$500,000 for Risky Boots to become playable with her own story line.